cafeDeDevs/phlint_app/docs/initial_setup.md

 VITE_GOOGLE_OAUTH2_CLIENT_ID=
 ```

-Note that this is the same client_id provided for the backend, so if you already
+Note that this is the same `client_id` provided for the backend (i.e. the `client_id` field within the `client_secrets.json` file you received from the Project Lead), so if you already
-have set up those credentials, simply put the same client_id string from the
+have set up those credentials, simply put the same `client_id` string from the
-backend here in the frontend.A
+backend here in the frontend.

 Starting the Frontend Server